 The opportunity to discuss ideas and coursework with your tutor is an integral part of your studies at Nottingham and can be one of the most rewarding aspects of your learning.
 Whether by giving feedback on an essay plan or discussing the results of an assessment, the school is committed to helping you work to the best of your ability.

 All teaching staff hold weekly office hours for students throughout the academic year which are a great opportunity for one-to-one discussion of your ideas and your progress.
 We also seek students' feedback on all modules during the year to ensure that we offer you the best learning experience possible.

 The University of Nottingham has rich library resources in the early and medieval periods, with a large collection of manuscripts from the twelfth to the fifteenth centuries and extensive book holdings in Old and Middle English, Old Icelandic, Viking Studies, and runology.
-Find out more about Manuscripts and Special Collections.

-The School is, in addition, home to the English Place-Name Society (EPNS) library and archive.
+The school is, in addition, home to the English Place-Name Society (EPNS) library and archive.

 In English Literature, the University's Hallward Library has an exceptional DH Lawrence archive, containing Lawrence family papers, manuscripts, first editions, and books owned by Lawrence.
 It has also recently acquired the famous Lazarus collection.

 Other internationally renowned collections include the Portland Literary Collection (seventeenth and eighteenth century materials), the Cambridge Drama Collection (a printed collection of over 1,500 items, comprising plays and works about the British theatre from 1750-1850), and a rich collection of 1930s theatre materials.

 Additional resources are offered by the locally held Byron collections and the Tennyson Research Centre.